 - Never assume anything, such as users knowing about the name of a module.

 - Add sufficient white space so that your changelog doesn’t look busy.

 - Include a summary—This makes your changelog much easier to understand and takes minimal effort.

-- Group changes of the same type together.
-This makes your changelog more readable and organized.
+- Group changes of the same type together while setting the changelog format.
+This makes the changelog more readable and organized.

 - Use one-word categories for describing the kind of changes made.

 - Don’t forget to update deprecations—You need to inform your users if your project’s latest version includes breaking changes.
 Also, be sure to list any removals.